 There are many great proofreading apps, but my favorite is Grammarly.
 I use the Chrome extension on my laptop and the app on my iPhone.
-I use several other apps when writing (here more proofreading apps), but that is my main go-to.
+I use several other apps when writing (here are more proofreading apps), but that is my main go-to.

 Managing Multiple Time Zones

 The executives we support usually travel a lot and often have calls and meetings with people in other time zones.
 There are many apps that help with managing multiple time zones, but World Time Buddy is one of my favorites (I've heard many other assistants rave about it as well).
-It has a nifty slider feature which circles all of the in each location so that it’s crystal clear where everything lines up.
+It has a nifty slider feature which circles all of the times in each location so that it’s crystal clear where everything lines up.